 Always Check the Batch Number

+If the grout dries lighter than you want, you may be able to darken it without redoing the job.
 Apply enhancing sealer to help darken the color of dry grout.
-Although it may never be as dark as it was before it dried, the sealer will help deepen the color and block stains.
+Although it may never be as dark as it was before it dried, the sealer will help change the grout color to a deeper hue and block stains.
 The most common grout sealers will not darken grout because they are formulated to dry invisibly.
 Check the label to be sure yours is an enhancing sealer.